To homepage

 • Public system: Social Security covers some care for expats at public hospitals.

-• Outpatient costs: Private psychiatrist consultations generally range from $100 to $200.
+• Outpatient costs: Private psychiatrist consultations generally range from Price on request to Price on request .

 Bookimed Expert Insight: Insurance coverage is limited, but private Thai centres offer specialist care for complex cases.
 For instance, Day One Rehabilitation Center provides 24/7 care for addiction.
 Vega Clinic specialises in stem cell therapy for autism.
 Australian patients often find that paying out-of-pocket provides faster access to JCI-accredited expertise.
 This is often quicker than waiting for insured services at home.